-The QKA credential is the national standard for all professionals working with 401(k) retirement plans.
-Attaining the QKA credential illustrates commitment to the profession and competence in DC plan administration.
+Earn the QKA® credential, the national standard for all professionals working with 401(k) retirement plans.
+Show your commitment to the retirement plan industry and demonstrate your competence in DC plan administration.

-The CPC credential is ASPPA's mastery level credential.
-It covers all qualified plan aspects in great depth to provide the detailed knowledge that a plan consultant would use in areas of plan design and administration, and in fulfilling departmental leadership roles for compliance, relationship management, plan documents and operations.
+Demonstrate your mastery of all aspects of qualified plans.
+Earn the CPC, which covers the detailed knowledge necessary to serve as a plan consultant in areas of plan design and administration.
+It also prepares you to fulfill departmental leadership roles for compliance, relationship management, plan documents and operations.

-The DB-A certificate program trains learners on the administration of a defined benefit plans including determining contributions, applicable deadlines, calculations for termination and retirement benefits, and other critically important aspects of these plans.
-The course is ideal for those providing defined benefit plan administration support, improving their consulting with defined benefit plan clients, or developing actuarial skills.
+Pursue the DB-A certificate to master the ability to administer defined benefit plans, including determining contributions, applicable deadlines, calculations for termination and retirement benefits, and other critically important aspects of these plans.
+The course is ideal for you if you provide defined benefit plan administration support and wish to improve your skill in consulting with defined benefit plan clients, or develop actuarial skills.

-The ASPPA College of Pension Actuaries, Provides a wide variety to pension actuaries including webcasts, confrences, resources, and the Fellow, Society of Pension Actuaries (FSPA) program.
+The American Society of Enrolled Actuaries provides a wide variety of programs to pension actuaries including webcasts, conferences, resources, and the Fellow, Society of Enrolled Actuaries (FSEA) program.

 ASPPA's sister association, the National Tax-Deferred Saving Association (NTSA), offers certificates, credentials, and resources for administrators of 403(b) and 457(b) Plans.